johan162/hpdf_table/docs/TablesFromData.md

 hpdftbl_stroke_from_data(HPDF_Doc pdf_doc, HPDF_Page pdf_page, hpdftbl_spec_t tbl_spec, hpdftbl_theme_t *theme);
 ```

-In order to populate the table with suitable data callback functions are used (as described in section )
+In order to populate the table with suitable data callback functions are used (see section @ref sec_callbacks "Using callbacks")

 The overall table is first defined as an instance of